addyosmani/backbone-fundamentals/backbone-fundamentals.md

 What we're now doing in the above spec is appending the rendered todo item into the fixture.
 We then set expectations against the fixture, which may be something desirable when a view is setup against an element which already exists in the DOM.
 It would be necessary to provide both the fixture and test the ```el``` property correctly picking up the element expected when the view is instantiated.

-## Rendering with a templating system
+#### Rendering with a templating system

-JavaScript templating systems (such as Handlebars, Mustache and even Underscore's own Micro-templating) support conditional logic in template strings.
+JavaScript templating systems (such as Handlebars, Mustache, and Underscore's own Micro-templating) support conditional logic in template strings.
 What this effectively means is that we can add if/else/ternery expressions inline which can then be evaluated as needed, allowing us to build even more powerful templates.

-In our case, when a user sets a Todo item to be complete (done), we may wish to provide them with visual feedback (such as a striked line through the text) to differentiate the item from those that are remaining.
+In our case, when a user marks a Todo item as complete (done), we may wish to provide them with visual feedback (such as a striked line through the text) to differentiate the item from those that are remaining.
 This can be done by attaching a new class to the item.
-Let's begin by writing a test we would ideally like to work:
+Let's begin by writing a test:

 ```javascript